-This Website, Bike Louisville, is quickly becoming THE source for up-to-date information about Louisville Metro’s commitment to cycling in Louisville.
-Put us in your “favorite” and check back often for information about bicycle infrastructure improvements and events that support a bike friendly community.
+Bike Louisville is THE source for up-to-date information about Louisville Metro’s commitment to cycling in Louisville.
+Bookmark this link and check back often for information about bicycle infrastructure improvements and events that support a bike friendly community.

 Louisville Bicycle Club (formerly Louisville Wheelmen) is a cycling club that serves the greater Louisville metropolitan area, including Southern Indiana.
 According to their website, They, “…are dedicated to promoting the sport of bicycling and advocating for the rights of all cyclists.
 Since our original founding in the late 1890s, the Louisville Bicycle Club has been one of the most active and progressive clubs in the Midwest.”